OpenRoberta/openroberta-lab/Docker/_README.txt

 - in case of success it returns 0, in case of errors/failures it returns 16

   docker run rbudde/openroberta_it:1 $BRANCH $VERSION

+5. TEST AND DEBUG

+For test and debug, especially with cross compiler stuff, you want to run an image, that contains
+- all crosscompiler
+- mvn and git
+and has executed a
+- git clone and
+- mvn clean install
+The entrypoint is "/bin/sh".

+This image is build by

+  cd $GITREPO/Docker
+  docker build -t rbudde/openroberta_debug:1 -f DockerfileDebug .

+The following commands are executed by the roberta maintainer; you should NOT do this docker push rbudde/openroberta_debug:1

+Start this image by

+  docker run -p 7100:1999 -p 1099:1099 -it --entrypoint /bin/bash rbudde/openroberta_debug:1

+It runs /bin/bash and you probably will
+- pull from the repo                    git checkout reinhardTest; git pull
+- build the server                      cd OpenRobertaParent;mvn clean install -DskipTests;cd ..
+- create an empty database by executing ./ora.sh --createEmptydb
+- for remote debugging                  nohup jstatd -J-Djava.security.policy=/opt/security/jstatd.all.policy &
+- run the server using executing        ./ora.sh --start-from-git